First Aid for Water Choking: What to do if Choking on Water

 Monitor and Provide Support

-Once the water is expelled, and the person can breathe or cough effectively, stay by their side and offer reassurance.
+Once the water is expelled, and the person breathes or cough effectively, stay by their side and offer reassurance.
 Continuously monitor their condition, watching for any signs of respiratory distress, such as labored breathing or changes in skin color.
-Be prepared to seek immediate medical attention, even if the person seems fully recovered, as water aspiration can lead to complications like pneumonia.
+Be prepared to seek immediate medical attention, even if the person seems fully recovered, as water aspiration leads to complications like pneumonia.

-Additionally, provide emotional support as the person may feel shaken or anxious following the choking episode.
+Additionally, provide emotional support as the person feels shaken or anxious following the choking episode.
 Encourage them to remain calm and reassure them that they are safe and receiving appropriate care.

 Get CPR Certified in Minutes for as low as $19.95